 Wool is the most popular rug material, but synthetics and viscose also have a significant market share.
 Many people ask us what material they should use, and we always tell them to go with wool.
 Wool, on the other hand, has a greater price tag than synthetics.
 Silk has been replaced with viscose.
 It has a silky feel to it, but it drapes like wool.
 It also has the benefit of being a little less expensive, although keep in mind that nothing beats pure silk.
 A rug's aesthetic classification is defined by a seemingly endless range of descriptors.
 But, more often than not, the style of a piece is determined by the material it is composed of.
 The following are the most frequent material types:

 Natural Fibers: wool, cotton, silk, jute, and sisal are examples of natural fibers.
 Long-lasting and durable wool rugs, in particular, are fantastic at hiding dirt.
 They're more expensive and require professional cleaning; colored silk rugs can run if they're wet.

 Synthetic Fibers: Acrylic, polyester, and polypropylene are examples of synthetic fibers.
 They are Cost-effective, easy to clean, and stain-resistant.
-Mildew and bacteria can build up over time due to spills or pet mishaps; they may need to be replaced sooner than wool or natural fiber rugs.
+Mildew and bacteria can build up over time due to spills or pet mishaps; they may need to be replaced sooner than wool or natural rugs.

 Artificial Silk: Viscose, bamboo silk, and banana silk are examples of artificial silk.
 They are Low cost; busy patterns might help hide dirt.
 Viscose is like a sponge that absorbs moisture and oil, yet even a simple water spill will destroy fibers.